Introducing Rayls: The unique UniFi blockchain

 All components within Rayls are EVM compatible.
 Participating financial institutions manage their own Privacy Ledger (represented by the black dots in the above illustration), a single-node, fast EVM blockchain.
 These Privacy Ledgers enable participants to maintain their data privacy within their IT environments while still connecting to other VEN participants for private token transactions using advanced cryptography.

-Rayls: A UniFi’d Blockchain for All
+A UniFi Blockchain for All

 Rayls bridges TradFi and DeFi, serving everyone from retail users to sophisticated financial institutions.
 Since all Rayls users undergo KYC, institutions and users can transact with each other with more confidence.